Rush Limbaugh on a roll, undeterred, unstoppable, a bulwark of conservatism.

 Check the New Jersey public schools.

-What did we read what they spend something like $14,000 per student in the New Jersey public schools?
+They spent something like $14,000 per student in the New Jersey public schools.

-You could have a limo take every kid to school, take them over across the George Washington bridge to 21 for lunch, limo them back to school, limo them home, and still have money left over.
+You know, that kind of money, you could have a limo take every kid to school, take them over across the George Washington Bridge to 21 for lunch, limo them back to school, limo them home, and still have money left over.

 So where's the money going?

-Sixty times as likely African American students to be expelled for serious disciplinary infractions in a monopoly run by liberals and Democrats.
+But despite that, 60 times as likely African American students to be expelled for serious disciplinary infractions in a monopoly run by liberals and Democrats.

 How does this happen?

-How does a monopoly dominated and run by Democrats and liberals get this kind of press?
+Second question: How does a monopoly dominated and run by Democrats and liberals get this kind of press?

 This is not good press.

-This is the nor normally this kind of stuff would be suppressed.
+Normally, this kind of stuff would be suppressed.

 I mean, it's a Democrat state.

-Democrat governor, by the way, Corzine, you know, the ship's program, the S chip, they're calling it, because some people are not popping the P when they say ship program.
+Democrat governor, by the way, Corzine, you know, the SHIPS program, the S-CHIP, they're calling it, because some people are not popping the P when they say SHIP program.

-So now calling it S chip.
+So now calling it S-CHIP.

-As a highly trained broadcast specialist, I have no problem popping the P when I need to pop the P. So I am perfectly comfortable saying the ship program.
+As a highly trained broadcast specialist, I have no problem popping the P when I need to pop the P.

 I'm going to keep enrolling people as I see fit.